hammerjs/hammer.js/README.md

 - Direction: Based on the angle, we return a simplified direction, which can be either up, right, down or left.
 - Distance: The distance of the drag in pixels.

-Something about start and end events?
+In addition to this the Transform and Drag gestures return start and end events.

 ### Requirements and compatibility
 Hammer.js requires jQuery for simple event binding and for the position of the container element.